Beltorion-Studio/smartglasscountry/README.md

-# Custom Codes for Smartglasscountry.com by Beltrorion Studio
+# Custom Application for Smartglasscountry.com by Beltrorion Studio

 ### Acknowledgements